volterraedge/terraform-provider-volterra/docs/resources/volterra_dns_load_balancer.md

 The rule evaluates to true if the origin ASN is present in the ASN list..

-`as_numbers` - (Required) An unordered set of RFC 6793 defined 4-byte AS numbers that can be used to create allow or deny lists for use in network policy or service policy. (`Int`).
+`as_numbers` - (Required) An unordered set of RFC 6793 defined 4-byte AS numbers that can be used to create allow or deny lists for use in network policy or service policy.
+It can be used to create the allow list only for DNS Load Balancer. (`Int`).

 ### Client Choice Asn Matcher